Moyer V. Hubbard

-Dr. Hubbard's area of specialty is the Pauline epistles and the Jewish literature of the second-temple period.
-He is the author of New Creation of Paul's Letters and Thought and a commentary on 2 Corinthians for the Zondervan Illustrated Bible Backgrounds Commentary.
-He has contributed articles to the Journal for the Study of the Pseudepigrapha, Journal for the Study of the New Testament, and Eerdman's Dictionary of the Bible.
+Dr. Hubbard's area of specialty is the Pauline epistles and the Greco-Roman context of the New Testament.
+His books include Christianity in the Greco-Roman World (Baker), New Creation of Paul's Letters and Thought (Cambridge) and two commentaries on 2 Corinthians (Zondervan, Baker).
+He has contributed articles to New Testament Studies, the Journal of the Evangelical Theological Society, the Journal for the Study of the Pseudepigrapha, and the Journal for the Study of the New Testament.
 He has served on the pastoral staff to youth in the local church, and he is engaged in applying biblical exegesis to the development of Christian spiritual formation.

 - Institute for Biblical Research

 - "Chrisitanity in the Greco-Roman World", Hendrickson Publishers, 2010.

 - “2 Corinthians.” in Zondervan Illustrated Bible Background Commentary, Vol.3, Clinton E. Arnold gen ed., Grand Rapids: Zondervan, 2002.

 - “New Creation in Paul's Letters and Thought.”
 Society for New Testament Studies Monograph Series 119, Cambridge: Cambridge University Press, 2002.

 - “New Creation in Christ.”
 Sundoulos, Spring 2002.